-The best dishwashers are life-changing, time-saving and energy-saving too.
-That's not just good for the environment, it's good for your bank balance too, enabling you to get your dishes squeaky clean without using frightening amounts of electricity or wasting water.
-No matter how many people you're cooking for, you'll find a dishwasher here to get your cutlery clean, your plates and pots perfect and your glassware glistening.
+The best dishwashers are life-changing, time-saving and energy-saving all in one.
+That's not just good for the environment, but it's good for your bank balance, enabling you to get your dishes squeaky clean without using frightening amounts of electricity or wasting water.
+No matter how many people you're cooking for, you'll find a dishwasher in this guide to get your cutlery clean, your plates and pots perfect and your glassware glistening.

 The best dishwasher for you may be one that's more compact or more affordable than others, or it may be required to replace an integrated model or sit on a countertop without taking up too much space.
 While the models here are all quite different, they all deliver excellent value for money.

-In this guide we'll discover the best dishwashers for country kitchens and for small flats, for open-plan living and for more cramped quarters, and we'll also help you find the best prices for them so you're getting the best dishwasher deals.
+In this guide, we'll show you the best dishwashers for country kitchens, small flats, open-plan living and cramped quarters.
 No matter which one you choose, we can promise this: it'll save you tons of time, so you can spend it doing something more fun than scrubbing pots and pans.